 And, Prog record covers were the best!
 As mentioned, it was HR Giger’s ELP cover that caught my attention, and undeniably, all of Roger Dean’s work for Yes (and others); King Crimson’s In The Court…, Genesis’ Seconds Out, Pink Floyd’s Dark Side…, etc. And let’s not forget, Roxy Music’s Country Life!

 I honestly love playing them all, but if I have to choose, it would be “Firth of Fifth” and “Cinema Show”, which include elements of various live versions from several tours.
-This is a favorite because Genesis is my favorite Prog band, and I remember, as a kid, when being able to play Seconds Out from start to finish–nailing all of Phil’s, Chester’s and Bill’s parts, and especially in those two songs–was a monumental accomplishment.
+These are favorites because Genesis is my favorite Prog band, and I remember, as a kid, when being able to play Seconds Out from start to finish–nailing all of Phil’s, Chester’s and Bill’s parts, and especially in those two songs–was a monumental accomplishment.

 Another choice for pure nostalgia is “Siberian Khatru”, which, believe it or not, was the very first song I ever played start-to-finish when I got my first drum kit at 13 years old.
 Definitely have to mention the “Bruford Medley” as I’m not only a huge fan of Bill’s (and that band), but that music in particular is just so much fun to play.
 Anything from King Crimson, because there’s just so much going on and so much you can do.
 And of course, it’s impossible not to mention “Karn Evil 9” – what a truly epic masterpiece.